OSVR/OSVR-Docs/Getting-Started/HDK/HDK-Unboxing-and-Getting-Started.md

 Additionally, there are some differences generally noted between the chipsets shipped in the belt boxes with 1.2 units and 1.3 units, so once you have the driver pack installed (if you're using Windows), that can also help remind you, but the mechanical differences are the most reliable.

 ## Caveats/Limitations
 - The current default configuration file on Windows assumes an HDK 1.3, direct mode rendering, and fused IMU and video-based (aka positional) tracking.
 If you are using a 1.2 (thumbscrew-adjusters on the lenses, not sliders), or can't/don't want to use direct mode, you'll want to switch config files.
-There are config files with self-documenting names included.
+There are config files with self-documenting names included - for something more substantial than "filenames", see [Configuring the OSVR HDK](../Configuring/osvrhdk.md).
 - The OSVR Server currently shows a console window that can be minimized, but should not be closed while you're using OSVR applications.
 A more appealing or invisible interface is coming.

 ## Setup